Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The view from atop a camel at Uluru, just before sunset.

-As the first boat out to Twin Falls in Kakadu National Park, we enjoyed perfect reflections in the glass-like water.
+As the first boat out to Twin Falls in Kakadu National Park, I enjoyed perfect reflections in the glass-like water.

 Burt the crocodile gets ready to pounce at Crocosaurus Cove in Darwin.

 Darwinites head to Mindil Beach and scope out the best spot to catch the sunset.

 Uluru in the distance — not the typical colorful image you see.

 I go for a dip at Buley Rockhole at Litchfield National Park.